rotmanguy/DCST/README.md

 Once unzziped, the text file (.txt extension) should be placed under `data` folder.

 # Low Resource In-domain Experiments
+In order to run the low resource in-domain experiments there are three steps we need to follow:
+1. Running the base Biaffine parser
+2. Running the sequence tagger(s)
+3. Running the combined DCST parser

 ## Running the base Biaffine Parser
 Here is an example for training the entire da (Danish) data set:
 ```